 1st – 10th Oct 1916

 It is likely that Buckley was killed during the Battle of Ancre Heights during the fighting in and around Regina Trench.
-Initially, Buckley was reported missing in action, but then it was confirmed that he was killed in action 1 October 1916.
+Initially, Buckley was reported missing in action, but then it was confirmed that he was killed in action on 1 October 1916.
 According to documentation, he was in a party of four, manning a Lewis Gun when an enemy shell exploded above them, killing them all.
-Rfn C. A. Buckley is buried at Stump Road Cemetery, Somme France.
+Rifleman Buckley is buried at Stump Road Cemetery, Somme, France, grave reference C. 53.

 Buckley’s wartime records can be found here.

-With research by Cpl Yasir Hosein who carries Rfn Buckley’s Coin of Remembrance.
+With research by Corporal Yasir Hosein, who carries Rifleman Buckley’s Coin of Remembrance.